 Police and Crime Commissioner’s Roles and Responsibilities

-He is also responsible for a range of commissioned services and grants available for community safety projects.
+The PCC is responsible for a range of commissioned services and grants available for community safety projects.

 In addition, the PCC represents his office – and the people of Cleveland – on a number of local, regional and national bodies.